 To support this new development, new road networks will be required.
-The addition of Majestic Place's main street and the upgrade of Roesner Road to the edge of Majestic Place's property are vital to serve the new development.
+The addition of Majestic Place's main street and the upgrade of Roesner Road from Hogue Road to the edge of the Majestic Place site are vital to serve the new development.
 The construction of a new intersection where Majestic Place's main street intersects with University Parkway will be an important feature for access.